Introduction to the buildsystem¶

 options automatically without having to supply them via the command line.

-For instance, you may want to build Godot in parallel with the aforementioned
+For instance, you may want to force a number of CPU threads with the

 Official export templates are downloaded from the Godot Engine site: godotengine.org.
 However, you might want to build them yourself (in case you want newer ones, you are using custom modules, or simply don't trust your own shadow).